-Yet God’s revelation in scripture paints a different picture.
-Several key scripture passages teach that death is a consequence of sin, including Genesis 2:16-17, Genesis 3:19,22, Romans 5:12-21, and 1 Corinthians 15.
+Yet God’s revelation in Scripture paints a different picture.
+Several key Scripture passages teach that death is a consequence of sin, including Genesis 2:16-17, Genesis 3:19 and Genesis 3:22, Romans 5:12-21, and 1 Corinthians 15.
 How should we think about these passages in light of the scientific evidence?
 Could animals have died before human sin?
 Does “death” in these passages refer to physical death, or spiritual death, or sometimes one and sometimes the other?
-To ponder these questions, we need to consider God’s revelation in scripture and God’s revelation in nature.
-The scientific evidence is discussed in other Questions, as are the topics of the fall and sin (see sidebars).
-Here we consider what scripture says about death and how the two revelations might be reconciled.
+To ponder these questions, we need to consider God’s revelation in Scripture and God’s revelation in nature.
+The scientific evidence is discussed in other Questions, and we have many articles on the fall and sin.
+Here we consider what Scripture says about death and how the two revelations might be reconciled.

 The Bible passages that teach about sin and death are clearly referring to the death of humans.
 Do these passages also refer to animals?
-Thomas Aquinas (1225-1274) didn’t think so.
+Thomas Aquinas (1225–1274) didn’t think so.
 He believed that God’s original creation included animals that killed each other, writing that “the nature of animals was not changed by man’s sin.”1 Pastor Daniel Harrell makes a logical argument for animal death, writing that “there had to be death in the Garden, otherwise Adam would have been overrun by bugs and bacteria long before he took that forbidden bite of fruit.”2 Animal death is also necessary to maintain population levels in a balanced ecosystem (see below for more).
-Some Bible passages portray predatory animals as part of God’s original plan for creation (Job 38:39-41, 39:29-30, Psalm 104:21,29).
-Other passages speak of the “wolf laying down with the lamb” instead of killing the lamb (Isaiah 11:6-7, Isaiah 65:25), but these verses refer to the future kingdom of God, not the original creation.
-While animal death and suffering raises other theological questions (see Sidebar), it does not contradict Biblical teaching about death as a consequence of sin.
+Some Bible passages portray predatory animals as part of God’s original plan for creation (Job 38:39-41, Job 39:29-30, Ps.
+104:21, Ps 104:21).
+Other passages speak of the “wolf laying down with the lamb” instead of killing the lamb (Is.
+11:6–7, Is.
+65:25), but these verses refer to the future kingdom of God, not the original creation.
+While animal death and suffering raises other theological questions, it does not contradict Biblical teaching about death as a consequence of sin.

 Human death: physical or spiritual?